To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 The WAFF organisers reserve the right to deny or revoke the registration of any individual at any time.
 This action may be undertaken in the event that the individual has broken the policies, terms and conditions to which they agreed upon registering.
 The WAFF organisers also reserve the right to amend these rules at any time without prior or posted notice.
-If you have any questions, please contact the WAFF Directors.
+If you have any questions, please contact WAFF directly by emailing email@example.com.

 Anyone who accepts an Event Pass agrees to indemnify and hold harmless the WAFF organisers, from any claim for personal injuries or other damages or equity arising out of any individual’s activities at WAFF events, even if such injury or damage is caused by negligence by or on the part of the WAFF organisers.